Why you may benefit from tax-loss harvesting

 In general, a wash sale occurs when you purchase for a loss a “substantially identical” replacement security within 30 days before or 30 days after the sale date.
 If you purchase a substantially identical replacement security within that time period, the loss will be disallowed; instead, the disallowed loss is generally added to the tax basis of the replacement security, deferring the loss until you sell the replacement.
+(For example, if you sell stock at a loss on December 1, the wash-sale rule could be triggered if you buy a replacement security any time between November 1 and December 31.)
 Special rules may apply in cases where some, but not all, of the shares of the original security are sold.

 What is a replacement security?

 A replacement security doesn’t have to be exactly identical to the sold security to trigger a wash sale—rather, a wash sale can be triggered if a replacement security is only “substantially” identical.
 For example, if you are selling a stock at a loss, a wash sale can be triggered if the replacement is that same stock, or a call option on the same stock, or a number of other securities that are similar enough to the sold stock that the IRS deems to be substantially identical.
 Similarly, if you are selling a bond for a loss, the more different your replacement bond is (e.g., maturity date, coupon, etc.), the more likely it is that your loss will be allowed and that the replacement bond will not trigger a wash sale.
 You should consider consulting with your tax advisor to determine whether a replacement security may be “substantially identical” to the sold security.

 How can you remain exposed to the market without triggering a wash sale?